Chambersburg Mall

-Chambersburg Mall is a regional shopping mall located near Chambersburg, Pennsylvania in the unincorporated community of Scotland.
-Located at exit 20 off Interstate 81, the mall has 1 store but a capacity of at least 64.
+Chambersburg Mall is an abandoned enclosed shopping mall located near Chambersburg, Pennsylvania in the unincorporated community of Scotland.
+Located at exit 20 off Interstate 81, the mall had a capacity of at least 64.
 It is currently owned and managed by Namdar Realty Group.
-The mall's anchor stores are Black Rose Antiques & Collectibles and AMC Theatres.
-There are 3 vacant anchor stores that were once JCPenney, Burlington, and The Bon-Ton.
+The mall's anchor stores and last remaining store, inaccessible from the mall interior, was Black Rose Antiques & Collectibles.
+There are 3 other vacant anchor stores that were once JCPenney, Burlington, and The Bon-Ton.